 Called tepezcohuite in Mexico where it is widely used as a wound healing agent.

 Mimosa hostilis has many uses apart from the rootbark being a source of hallucinogenic tryptamines.
 The bark has been used to heal wounds, as an analgesic, fodder for stock and bees and a source of tannin.

 Care and Cultivation of Mimosa hostilis

 Mimosa hostilis seeds should germinate well with no treatment as long as temperatures are high enough in spring/summer/autumn.
 A soak overnight before sowing is also a good idea.
+Some people use a hot water treatment before sowing (scarification).
 Use a good quality seed raising mix.
-No fertilisation is recommended as M. hostilis is a legume and high levels of nitrogen fertilisers can hinder rhizobial colonisation of the roots.
-Likes full sun to part shade, moist soil although somewhat drought tolerant.
+A small amount of fertilisation is recommended as Mimosa hostilis is a legume and high levels of nitrogen fertilisers can hinder rhizobial colonisation of the roots.
+Likes full sun to part shade, moist soil although it is drought tolerant.
 Can be deciduous in winter months.
 Spring flowering.